ocupop/4p-website/src/_posts/2020-12-01-thanksgiving-gratitude-for-the-4p-community.md

 ---
 layout: post
-title: Thanksgiving Gratitude for the 4P Community
+title: Expressing Love & Gratitude For Our Community This Thanksgiving
 date: 2020-12-01 00:00:00
-author:
+author: 4P Foods
-excerpt:
+excerpt: >-
+  We want to say thank you to the hardworking farmers, the resilient food businesses, the tireless food assistance providers, our incredible 4P Foods community.
 featured_image: /img/uploads/posts/nadine-tallawah.png
 buttons:
 assets:
 tags:
 published: true
 ---
 #### &nbsp;
 {: .editable.AlignCenter}